|

 ¼ cup roux, light colored

-Kosher salt to taste, Diamond Crystal is recommended---otherwise use any regular
+salt to taste, regular salt

 Sauce Bigarade---Traditional orange and lemon sauce used in France for duck.